 AVIGuk collects personal data which you provide to us that is needed enable you to gain benefit from your membership.
+We also collect data from your VIG supervisor and accrediting supervisor regarding your development as a practitioner.
 We do not collect personal data from any other source.
+Supervisors are independent of AVIGuk and have their own privacy policies to which you should refer.

 We have to have a legal basis to process this information and in our case, we say that we need this information in order to manage the contract that the Association has with its members.
 The contract between us is that in return for your subscription, we use your personal data to manage your membership subscription, qualifications, attendance at Association events and also to provide you with the information you need to make the best use of your membership.
 However, you can opt out of receiving general communications about the Association and its activities if you wish.
 This can be done by editing your online profile